 There is no required textbook for the course.
-However, students are encouraged to purchase Management Basics for Information Professionals, 4th edition by Evans and Greenwell, and the text the course is based on: Harvard Business Review Manager's Handbook: The 17 Skills Leaders Need to Stand Out.
+However, students are encouraged to purchase Management Basics for Information Professionals, 4th edition by Evans and Greenwell, and Harvard Business Review Manager's Handbook: The 17 Skills Leaders Need to Stand Out.